 Adrienne is an architectural designer with a focus in historic preservation.
 She knew from an early age that she wanted to be an architect, but following her graduation from Clemson University, her interest in historic preservation led her to pursue a master’s degree in the field from the joint program at Clemson University and the College of Charleston.
 She enjoys traveling the world and attending local arts performances.

 Both ladies live in balmy Charleston, South Carolina which is the epicenter for historic preservation in the US.
-It’s also overrun by tourists and may be sinking into the ocean, but hey…there’s always a happy hour around to dispel our gloom.
+It’s also overrun by tourists and may be sinking into the ocean, but hey…there’s always happy hour to dispel our gloom.